Clemson vs. Iowa State Cheez-It Bowl NCAA Football Odds, Plays and Insights | December 29, 2021

 Iowa State Stats and Trends

-- This year, the Cyclones are winless ATS when entering a game as an underdog of 1 point or more.

-- Iowa State's games this season have hit the over on six of 11 set point totals (54.5%).
+- Iowa State's games this season have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

-- When Iowa State puts up more than 15.0 points, it is 5-6 against the spread and 7-5 overall.
+- Iowa State is 5-6 against the spread and 7-5 overall when the team records more than 15.0 points.

-- When Iowa State picks up more than 309.3 yards, the team is 5-6 against the spread and 7-5 overall.
+- In games that Iowa State picks up more than 309.3 yards, the team is 5-6 against the spread and 7-5 overall.

-- The Cyclones have turned the ball over 13 times, five fewer times than the Tigers have forced turnovers (18).
+- This season the Cyclones have 13 turnovers, five fewer than the Tigers have takeaways (18).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.